 A properly sized septic tank should hold waste for 3-years before needing to be pumped and cleaned.

 The best way to determine the correct size of septic tank for your home is to contact a reliable septic company.
-They can help you plan your septic system so that it will meet all your needs.
+They can help you plan the specifics of your septic system, including which type of septic system will serve you best

 - Don’t drain downspouts or sump pumps into the septic system.